DIDSR/VICTRE_PIPELINE/README.md

 * **Test the VICTRE Pipeline on precisionFDA**: We created a sample VICTRE full pipeline app on precision FDA that [you can access here](https://precision.fda.gov/home/apps/app-GFVKP880Gqb7fqkf8VvfXFkV-1)  (needs registration).

+* **Regulatory Science Tool**: Check the [FDA website](https://www.fda.gov/medical-devices/science-and-research-medical-devices/victre-silico-breast-imaging-pipeline) to see the VICTRE pipeline in the Regulatory Science Tool catalog.

-* **Overview of the VICTRE project** A 1-hour summary presentation of the project and findings was given at the FDA Grand Rounds on 3/14/2019 and [can be found here](https://collaboration.fda.gov/p5wx8epckk7p/).
+* **Overview of the VICTRE project**: A 1-hour summary presentation of the project and findings was given at the FDA Grand Rounds on 3/14/2019 and [can be found here](https://collaboration.fda.gov/p5wx8epckk7p/).

 **Note**: All code is under CC0 (Creative Commons 1.0 Universal License) except for the FBP code that is a derivation of a GPL3 code and remains as GPL3.